 Causes of Hip Pain During and After Running

 Hip pain is among the list of common concerns of many athletes.
-However not everyone knows what actually causes this problem.
+However, not everyone knows what actually causes this problem.
 After reading many reviews of runners as well as from my experiences during running, I would like to offer some causes of Hip pain during and after running.

 This is one of the most common causes of chronic hip pain for both athletes and non-athletes.
-Osteoarthritis is a type of arthritis causes by degeneration of the hip joint.
+Osteoarthritis is a type of arthritis caused by degeneration of the hip joint.
 Over time, the protective cartilage of the hip socket wears down and bare bone is exposed, making it very painful when moving.
-There are many treatments available, including strengthening exercises, however when conservative treatments fail hip replacement surgery may be an another option.
+There are many treatments available, including strengthening exercises, however when conservative treatments fail hip replacement surgery may be another option.

 2. Hip Pointer Injury:

 A hip pointer injury is a painful, acute injury caused by a direct impact on the iliac crest of the pelvis.
 The injury may cause the bleeding into the abdominal or hip abductor muscles that attach to the iliac crest.
 The bone and overlying muscle are usually bruised, and the pain can be passionate.
 Suitable protective equipment can help prevent hip pointers, and immediate first aid then rest can speed recovery.

 The longer leg can end up bearing more of the work in pulling you forward, therefore making the hamstring more vulnerable to strains.

 it is seen increasingly as an issue originating from weak hips and glutes, however, the increased loads from a seemingly longer leg can have the same effect.